ACANETS/dpcpp-tutorial/word-count/ISC21DevSummit.md

 ```
 On your local computer
 ```
-    scp <full path to build dir>/reports.tgz . tar zxvf reports.tgz
+    scp devcloud:<full path to build dir>/reports.tgz .
+    tar zxvf reports.tgz
 ```
-Open the report.html file in your browser
+Open in your Web browser the report.html file in reports folder.